kacperbojakowski/final-project/06-education/1-self-teaching/index.md

 ### Reviewing existing documentation

-Begin your self-teaching with a resolution: next time you open the box of a newly-bought gadget or appliance, do what no sane person would do – *actually read the manual*.
+Begin your self-teaching with a resolution: next time you open the box of a newly-bought gadget or appliance, do what no sane person would do and actually read the manual.

-While reading, pay attention to these elements and aspects:
+While reading, pay attention to the following aspects:

 * Structure of the document at the "macro" level:
   * Table of contents
-  * Division into sections and subsections (or chapters and subchapters)
+  * Division into sections and subsections (chapters and subchapters)
-  * Structural separation of different types of information, e.g., instructions (step-by-step procedures), concepts (descriptions, definitions), and reference information (datasheets, specifications)
+  * Structural separation of different types of information, e.g., into instructions (step-by-step procedures), concepts (descriptions, definitions), and reference content (datasheets, specifications)
   * Metatextual content (revision history, chapter objectives)
   * Legal notes (copyrights, regulations)
   * Glossaries, indexes, references
 * Structure of sections and pages:
-  * Page layout (headers and footers, margins, alignment, page numbers etc.)
+  * Page layout (headers and footers, margins, alignment, page numbers, etc.)
   * Text style and formatting (font variants, headline styles, bullet lists, etc.).
-* Localization (translations and regional adjustments, e.g., pictures featuring the correct, country-specific type of power plugs)
+* Localization (translations and regional adjustments, e.g., correct images for country-specific types of power plugs)
 * Language style and grammar:
   * Language variety (e.g., British vs. American)
   * Grammatical correctness, punctuation, typos